paketo-buildpacks/rfcs/text/stacks/0003-sbom-formats.md

 ## Detailed Explanation

-The SBOM associated with Stack run images will now be available in either CycloneDX or Syft formats.
+The SBOM associated with Stack run images will now be available in both CycloneDX and Syft formats.
 Per the CNB specification, the generated SBOM will be available at `/cnb/sbom/bom.<ext>.json`, where `<ext>` will be `cdx` for CycloneDX documents and `syft` for Syft documents.
 Then, the associated layer digest will be surfaced as a